Comtoyou Racing: 2024–present: Switch to Aston Martin

-On September 30 2023, it was announced that Comtoyou Racing would form a new partnership with Aston Martin Racing.
-The team will enter several of the updated version of the Aston Martin Vantage GT3 as well as the GT4 cars in various championship under the name of AMR Comtoyou Racing, receiving factory support.
-On June 30 2024 Comtoyou Racing won the 2024 24 Hours of Spa with the Aston Martin Vantage GT3 #007 driven by Mattia Drudi, Marco Sorensen and Nicki Thiim.
+On 30 September 2023, it was announced that Comtoyou Racing would form a new partnership with Aston Martin Racing.
+The team entered several of the updated version of the Aston Martin Vantage GT3 as well as the GT4 cars in various championship under the name of AMR Comtoyou Racing, receiving factory support.
+On 30 June 2024, Comtoyou Racing won the 2024 24 Hours of Spa with the Aston Martin Vantage GT3 #007 driven by Mattia Drudi, Marco Sorensen and Nicki Thiim.
 The car was on route to second when it inherited the lead less than 1 hour from the finish when the leading Ferrari was blocked in the pitlane by a stranded car.
 This victory marked Comtoyou Racing's first major victory as well as Aston Martin's first win in the Spa 24 Hours since 1948.

+In August 2026, Comtoyou Racing and Code Racing Development announced the creation of the Comtoyou Junior Team by Code, a driver development programme intended to provide a pathway from GT4 to GT3 within Aston Martin Racing’s customer-team structure.
+The programme is scheduled to compete in the GT4 European Series from 2027.